The budget-friendly Crazy Safety helmets offer a great fit, are lightweight and, of course, undeniably cute.

-In addition to the dial-adjust system, each helmet come standard with a LED light, with three blinking options.
-The rear-strap support is another standout features of the Crazy Safety helmets.
+In addition to the dial-adjust system, each helmet comes standard with a LED light, with three blinking options.
+The rear-strap support is another standout feature of the Crazy Safety helmets.
 Not common in $30 helmets, the rear support system helps to keep the helmet in place by stabilizing the chin straps.

 Available in nine different styles, there are fierce and cute styles to match your child’s personality.

 Our one concern for the various styles was the protrusions on the helmets.
 As required by the CPSC, the ears, fin, and horns are all rounded and designed to snap off upon impact, but any protrusions on a helmet can increase the risk for the helmet getting caught on an object.
 As a result, due to the increased chance of a high-speed fall or impact with a rock, tree, stair ledge, etc., we would not recommend the Crazy Safety helmets for more aggressive riders who ride on single-track, pump tracks or at skate parks.